 #FrayLife Tip: Start your ride at the east end of Lakeshore Drive so that you can end at one of the many restaurants at the west end, like R and O’s or Deannie’s.

 Some days you want to explore and cover a lot of distance; other days you just wanna get outside and take it easy.
 In the latter situation, Audubon Park is our go-to!
 The trail here is an easy, beautiful, 2-mile loop.
-Go around a couple times, feel the wind in your hair, then enjoy the rest of what the park has to offer like a stroll through the zoo or a picnic at The Fly.
+Go around a couple of times, feel the sun on your face and enjoy the rest of what the park has to offer like a stroll through the zoo or a picnic at The Fly.

 #FrayLife Tip: If you’re looking for a longer ride, Esplanade Avenue connects you right to City Park and Bayou St. John.

 One of the oldest and largest parks in the country, City Park boasts about four miles of bike trails.
 Ride under the shade of the grand, mossy oak trees and around the big, scenic lake.
+The shade will protect you from the sun beating down on you.
 The options are endless if you choose to bike around this park.
-Make sure you stop for beignets at Morning Call and check out the newest exhibits at NOMA!
+Make sure you stop for a tasty treat and grab beignets at Morning Call and check out the newest exhibits at NOMA!

 #FrayLife Tip: Bring some bread to feed the ducks on the lake (you can do this in Audubon Park, too)!

-Let us know where your biking paths take you this fall in the comments or by tagging #FrayLife or #NOLAFray!
+Let us know where your biking paths take you this summer in the comments or by tagging #FrayLife or #NOLAFray!
 Happy riding!

 View More Articles By Caroline Collins